Educational Opportunity Program

 First Things First

 Interested students must indicate that they’d like to be considered for EOP on the SUNY application.
-This will notify the campus and waive the $50 application fee pending your admission into an EOP program.
+This will notify the campus and waive the $50 application fee pending your admission into an EOP program and prompt you to submit the SUNY Supplemental EOP Data Form PDF as part of your application.
+This form will also be available on the student's applicant portal.
 Once received, your application will be reviewed 1.) academically, then 2.) financially verified for EOP admission.

 Applicants to the program will be academically reviewed for admission.
 Meeting our minimum academic requirements allows you to be considered for further review.
 This does not, however, guarantee admission into the college.